 I'd like to give you 2 types of outliers we see the most often.

-Pull requests with cycle time > 1 year
+Pull requests with change lead time > 1 year

 Pull requests with LoC > 20000